-Join Ray Villalobos for an in-depth discussion in this video Filtering content through data pipes, part of Learn AngularJS 2: The Basics.
+Join Ray Villalobos for an in-depth discussion in this video Filtering content through data pipes, part of Learning AngularJS 2 (2016).

 - [Voiceover] In AngularJS 1,…filters allow you to control how some data was displayed.…In AngularJS 2,…filters are now called Pipes.…Now filtering content through Pipes can be…a little more challenging in this new version.…So, let's go ahead and take a look and create…our filter for our data that takes in account what…we type in here under the query.…A Pipe will take data in as an input,…change it somehow,…and then yield a desired output.…And there are some built in Pipes.…